Can You Get Disability Benefits for High Blood Pressure?

 Qualifying for Social Security Disability Due to Hypertension

-When You Have High Blood Pressure and Another Condition
+When You Have High Blood Pressure and Another Condition Combined

 Over the years, uncontrolled high blood pressure can cause damage to your blood vessels, resulting in heart disease, kidney damage, eye problems, or brain injuries.
 If your hypertension has caused serious damage to other organs, you might qualify for Social Security disability benefits based on that damage and the resulting limitations.

-For instance, if high blood pressure has caused you to have a heart condition, you might qualify for SSDI or SSI benefits by meeting or equaling the listing for that heart condition.
+For example, if high blood pressure has caused you to have a heart condition, you might qualify for SSDI or SSI benefits by meeting or equaling the listing for that heart condition.
 Likewise, if you've suffered kidney damage and vision problems due to undiagnosed hypertension, the combined effect of those disorders might qualify you for disability.

 How Does Hypertension Affect Your Ability to Function?